Habits (Stay High)

 Two music videos were filmed for the song, both directed by Motellet Film.
 The first version, released on 15 March 2013, featured the singer at a tea party while getting drunk with her guests.
 It reached half-a-million views on YouTube before it was made private one year after its release.
+It was made public again in March 2023.
 The second version was filmed at a Swedish club over three days and depicts Lo in a night of partying with her friends.
 The singer performed the single at festivals such as South by Southwest and the Hangout Music Festival, and included it on the set list of her tours, the Queen of the Clouds Tour (2015) and the Lady Wood Tour (2017).

 The single was awarded the Song of the Year award at the Grammis of 2015 in Sweden.
 A remix by record production duo Hippie Sabotage, titled "Stay High", was released as the third single from Truth Serum and reached the top ten in Australia, New Zealand, the United Kingdom and other countries in Europe.
 The song has been covered by artists such as Vin Diesel, whose performance was a tribute to his late friend Paul Walker, and Kelly Clarkson, who performed the track on her Piece by Piece Tour (2015).

 Background and release

 "Habits (Stay High)" was written by Tove Lo alongside Ludvig Söderberg and Jakob Jerlström, while produced by Söderberg and Jerlström under the production name the Struts.
 Initially, Lo signed a publishing deal with Warner/Chappell Music in 2011, and co-wrote songs for Icona Pop and Girls Aloud.
 She later released her debut single, "Love Ballad", in October 2012, which drew the attention from some music blogs.
 This encouraged her to start a career as an independent singer so she could record her most personal songs.

 According to Lo, "Habits (Stay High)" is the song from Truth Serum (2014) that means the most to her because of its honest lyrics and extended writing process.
 Initially, the verses of the song were part of a poem written by Lo when she was going through a difficult time in a relationship.
 Later, Lo's boyfriend became part of a Buddhist movement but she refused to join, which led the relationship to an end.
 After that, she started using drugs and drinking in order to forget him.
 Months after the relationship ended, she was staying at a friend's apartment in New York City, during 2012's Hurricane Sandy.
 When the apartment lost electricity and heat, Lo went on to stay at her friend's studio in Midtown, New York City, where she wrote the chorus.
+The process of writing and finishing the song had taken around three years in total, Lo revealed in 2024 for Queen of the Clouds tenth anniversary, as it went through five different versions of the chorus.